Skip to main content

 We’re boosting rewilding on the ground

-Uncover the full list of 11 recipients awarded.
+We’ve awarded funding to a number of species reintroductions projects through our Rewilding Innovation Fund, including schemes exploring the feasibility of returning the white-tailed eagle, the wild cat and the lynx.
+Uncover the full list of funding recipients.
 Together, they showcase the diverse range of rewilding projects taking action across Britain’s land and sea.

 From life comes life